Lecy Goranson: Post-Roseanne

-After the initial run of Roseanne, Goranson had several small roles in films and has guest starred in Law & Order: Special Victims Unit, Sex and the City, Damages and Fringe.
+After the initial run of Roseanne, Goranson had supporting roles in the films How to Make an American Quilt (1995) and Boys Don't Cry (1999), and has guest starred in Law & Order: Special Victims Unit, Sex and the City, Damages and Fringe.
 In her post-Roseanne film roles, she is normally credited as Alicia rather than Lecy Goranson.
 She played the part of Sandra in The Extra Man which opened in limited release on July 30, 2010.

 Roseanne revival and The Conners

 On April 28, 2017, it was announced that a revival of Roseanne was in the works with most of the original cast and some of the original producers slated to return.
 In May 2017, it was confirmed that Goranson would be returning in the role of Becky.
 Chalke would also appear, playing a different role.
 The revival of Roseanne premiered on March 27, 2018, on ABC.
 On May 29, 2018, in the wake of controversial remarks made by Roseanne Barr on Twitter regarding Valerie Jarrett (an advisor of former president Barack Obama), ABC cancelled the revival after a single season.

 On June 21, 2018, ABC announced a spin-off from Roseanne, entitled The Conners, with all the original cast of Roseanne to return, except for Barr herself.
 The new show premiered on October 16, 2018 and would air for seven seasons before concluding on April 23, 2025.

 Goranson wrote season four's fourteenth episode, "Triggered", focusing on gun violence in the United States.